gagneurlab/wBuild/docs/features.rst

 Command-line interface
 ----------------------
-Basically, command-line interface of wBuild is responsible `only` for code-generation.
+The command-line interface of wBuild is responsible `only` for preparing a project directory to be processed by snakemake and wBuild.
 There are three instructions, also shortly documented under :bash:`wbuild -h`

 :bash:`wbuild demo`